dimacurrentai/mrn-dsl-cpp-eval/README.md

 - dump the schema and have a test for that!
 (Via diff -w)

 - some structure is enforced, quite a bit in fact (the only allowed hierarchy is maroon -> fiber -> function -> { stmt, block, ... }, and TODO heap stack vars match await etc

+- add line numbers and source file numbers in DEBUG outputs, esp. for longer dumps (stack, heap, futures)
+- rename src/ir2cpp.cc into src/gen_test.cc
+- move to `size_t` when we're dealing with indexes, there's a discrepancy now, and sometimes it's `uint32_t`
+- rename `.mrn.{cc,h}` into `.mrn.gen.{cc,h}`
+- RegisterStmt should be a function, not an object, there's no "destructor" after all =)
+- tests: sequential blocks, inner blocks, empty blocks, blocks within blocks, same named variable / shadowing